 Dr Fisher gained a BSc in Zoology from Newcastle University before completing an MRes in Biodiversity Evolution and Conservation from University College London.
 Jessica joined DICE in 2016 as a PhD student.

 Her PhD used research methods from ecology, geography and environmental psychology to examine human-nature interactions in urban Guyana.
 During her PhD, Jessica spent time working with Natural England through a UKRI-funded Policy Internship, contributing to redevelopment of the ‘Monitoring Engagement with the Natural Environment’ (MENE) survey (now the People and Nature survey).
-She is also an Associate Fellow of the Higher Education Academy.

 Dr Jessica C. Fisher is a member of the Durrell Institute of Conservation and Ecology.